Intel-bigdata/SSM/docs/ssm-deployment-guide.md

 	  `hadoop jar ./share/hadoop/mapreduce/hadoop-mapreduce-client-jobclient-2.6.0-cdh5.10.1-tests.jar TestDFSIO –read`

    You may want to replace the jar with the version used in your cluster.
-After the read data opertion, if all the data files are listed on SSM web UI page "hot files" table, then the integration works very well.
+After the read data operation, if all the data files are listed on SSM web UI page "hot files" table, then the integration works very well.

 SSM Rule Examples